 Once restore begins, you will be taken to the Monitor page where you can track the progress of your restore.

-To Mount via Powershell
+4. Mount the database via Powershell

 Run this command.
 Be sure to use the name of your database.
 Our example database is RDB1.